MrAuro/KickProxy/README.md

 3. Make sure you have the correct settings in Chatterino (see above)
 4. If you stop recieving messages, restart the proxy and reconnect in Chatterino with CTRL + F5
 5. Join my Discord [here](https://discord.gg/ZHqpuszdaM)

+## I can't see emotes

+Unfortunately Chatterino's IRC channels do not allow for emotes (https://github.com/Chatterino/chatterino2/issues/1378), so Kick and 7TV emotes cannot be  viewed through the proxy